Dipankar Banik

 I have also contributed to infrastructure and data platform improvements across multi-cloud environments, helping keep services consistent across AWS VPCs and GCP clusters while supporting scalable analytics through BigQuery.

-My focus has been to make complex distributed systems operate quietly and reliably behind the scenes, so retailers can provide a smooth, predictable returns experience to their customers.
-More recently, I have been exploring how AI and LLMs can improve post-purchase experiences through intelligent tracking, conversational support, predictive delivery, and smarter return workflows.
+The goal throughout: distributed systems that operate reliably at scale, so retailers can offer their customers a smooth, predictable returns experience.
+More recently, I have been applying AI and LLMs to post-purchase workflows, including intelligent tracking, conversational support, and predictive delivery.

 3 → 99